-- Priority in the lottery is given to residents of the San Mateo and Sequoia Union High School districts, provided they complete the registration/address verification process at their district office between November 2019 and mid-February 2020.
+Priority in the lottery is given to residents of the San Mateo and Sequoia Union High School districts, provided parents/guardians complete the registration/address verification process at their district office between November 2018 and mid-February 2019.

-- Priority is also given to students receiving Free or Reduced Priced Meals - provided proof is supplied.
+Priority is also given to students receiving Free or Reduced Priced Meals.

-- Priority does not guarantee offers of enrollment.
+Priority does not guarantee an offer of enrollment.

 What does 'DESIGN TECH' mean?